-To prevent escape and to ensure security in the prison, there may be one or more walls or fences around the prison building or buildings.
+To prevent escape and to ensure security in the prison, there may be one or several walls or fences around the prison building or buildings.

-The prison compound may extend beyond the internal security perimeter.
-This adjacent area, whether enclosed or otherwise, is designated in this handbook by the term "external security perimeter."
+The prison compound may extend beyond the perimeter walls.
+This adjacent area, whether enclosed or otherwise, is designated in this handbook by the term "external security perimeter".

-These different areas are illustrated in Figure 1.
+These different concepts are illustrated in Figure 1.